paperplanefactory/rate-my-post/readme.txt

 [FeedbackWP Premium](https://feedbackwp.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) comes with advanced schema selector which allows you to select schema type directly in the post editor for each post and supports custom rating widgets.
 Read more about [FeedbackWP Premium](https://feedbackwp.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion).

+Option to add rating and feedback result widgets to Custom Post Types (CPT), support for a different icon other than the Star icon are available in [FeedbackWP Premium](https://feedbackwp.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion).

 = Components =

 The plugin includes five components; rating widget, results widget, social widget, feedback widget and top rated posts widget.